Basil Fawlty: Personality

-Basil, who runs the titular hotel in Torquay, is a misanthropic, lazy, and egotistical snob.
-In the episode "Communication Problems," Spanish hotel waiter Manuel said Basil is from Swanage, although Manuel is prone to making mistakes.
+Basil, who runs the titular hotel in Torquay, is an anxious, status-conscious, and sharp-tongued man.
+He craves respect and belonging among the upper class, but his insecurity and need for control often drive him to lash out and sabotage himself.
+In the episode "Communication Problems," Spanish hotel waiter Manuel said Basil is from Swanage.
+He is roughly in his mid-to-late 40s at the time of the show.
 Basil is alleged to have served in the British Army.
 He once claims: "I fought in the Korean War, you know.
 I killed four men" to which his wife sarcastically replies, "He was in the Catering Corps; he used to poison them".
 He often wears military ties, and sports a military-type moustache.
 He also claims to have sustained a shrapnel injury to his leg, which has a tendency to flare up at convenient moments – usually when Sybil asks him an awkward question.
 He is shown to have a fondness for classical music, often playing pieces by composers such as Chopin, Tchaikovsky, and Brahms in the hotel.

 Basil mainly aspires to attract "respectable" hotel guests from titled members of the British upper class and invariably refers to his overwhelmingly working class-accented guests as "plebs" and "riff-raff".
 By contrast, Basil's wife Sybil often has to deal with the fallout of his horrible behaviour, with varying degrees of success.
 Basil is generally desperate to avoid his wife's wrath, and his plans often conflict with hers, but he mostly fails to stand up to her.
 She is often verbally abusive towards him (describing him as "an ageing, brilliantined stick insect") and though he is much taller than Sybil, he often finds himself on the receiving end of her temper, expressed both verbally and physically.

 Basil has been married to Sybil since the 1960s, although Sybil once sarcastically stated that they have been married since 1485.
 They very rarely show any signs of affection towards one another (in "The Wedding Party" they are shown to sleep in separate beds); in "A Touch of Class", Basil kisses Sybil but she tells him not to, and in "Gourmet Night" Sybil shows affection towards Basil while she is drunk, to which he responds telling her to "drink another vat of wine".
 "The Anniversary" is one of the few episodes in which Basil tries to be nice to Sybil, who misreads the situation and believes he has forgotten their anniversary.
+They are largely irritated by each other’s presence; their marriage is combative, with little respect on either side.